ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Data_Submission.md

 ![](assets/Bioprojectfig3target.png)

-Then you'll be taken to a page to add information about your project, data release date (up to 4 years holding time), the project's grants pertinent to the data, links to your data, etc. Your data is only released at the date you set, or at first publication that cites the accessions in the submission.
+Then you'll be taken to a page to add information about your project, the data release date (up to 4 years holding time), the project's grants pertinent to the data, links to your data, etc. Your data is will be released at the date you set, or earlier if a publication cites any accession linked to this submission.

 ![](assets/Bioprojectfig4generalinfo.png)